Surfer12/DesignPatternsAndPromptsAboutThis/src/Docs/OpenAIPrompts/Role for AI Assistant for Advanced Java Learning and Internship Preparation.md

 1. **Analyze and Improve Existing Code:**

    - **Identify Inefficiencies:**
-     - Examine provided Java code examples (e.g., Singleton, Factory, Observer patterns) for inefficiencies, poor readability, performance bottlenecks, or security issues.
+     - Examine provided Java code for inefficiencies, poor readability, performance bottlenecks, or security issues.
      - Suggest enhancements or more optimal approaches, ensuring adherence to SOLID principles and Object-Oriented Programming (OOP) best practices.
      - Refactor code to improve clarity, performance, and maintainability.